 Lesson learned: Check the range of your rig on a tank of gas before heading into very remote areas.
 Also, you can’t have too many gas cans.

-Here, you can find an article we wrote that includes a guide on how to store an RV in the winter without causing it any damage.
+Learn how to store an RV in the winter without causing damage.

 We tried multiple times and couldn’t make it up the steep incline before the truck lost traction again.
 I put the truck into 4×4 and tried again and again.

-There are a few items that, I believe, are absolutely essential to have with you in the trailer so that you can prevent issues from ruining your trip.
+There are a few essential RV items to have with you so that you can prevent issues from ruining your trip.
 My first few trips I packed these items from home, but after forgetting them a few times, I just bought a separate one of each of these to keep stored IN the trailer so it’s there when I need it.

 Each one of these items is a link to get the item on Amazon.

-- Air compressor for tires that is powered by a cigarette lighter (The link is to Amazon for the one that I bought and can recommend for travel trailers, fifth wheels, and Class B motorhomes.
-I probably wouldn’t recommend it for Class A and C motorhomes, which need a more powerful compressor.)
-I HIGHLY recommend you get this!
+- DC-powered Air compressor for RV tires.
+This is the one that I bought.
+I recommend it for travel trailers, fifth wheels, and Class B motorhomes.
+I probably wouldn’t recommend it for Class A and C motorhomes, which need a more powerful compressor.

-- Basic tool kit that stays IN the trailer so you can be sure you have it on hand.
+- Basic tool kit that stays IN the RV

-It can be easy to forget to lock one of the storage cabinets under the RV, which can be extremely dangerous if a block of wood, jack, or something else were to fly out and go bouncing down the freeway behind you.
-It can also be easy to forget to take up one of the stabilizer jacks, or to fail to fold up the stairs, etc.
+It can be easy to forget to lock one of the storage cabinets under the RV.
+This can be extremely dangerous if a block of wood, jack, or something else were to fly out and go bouncing down the freeway behind you.
+It’s also easy to forget to retract the stabilizer jacks, or the stairs, etc.

 There are a dozen or more things you need to remember before pulling out from a campsite.
 Make a list and memorize it.

-Okay, I didn’t make this mistake with my generator, but I did make it with another small engine (my lawn mower) this year and destroyed it.
+I didn’t make this mistake with my generator.
+But I did make it with another small engine (my lawn mower) this year which destroyed it.

-Set Locked Hitch on Top of Ball and Drive Away
+Setting Locked Hitch on Top of Ball, Then Driving Away

 I made this mistake once with my boat and it almost caused a major disaster.
 I lowered the front jack so the boat hitch lowered down onto the trailer ball.
 HOWEVER, I was distracted and forgot to open the lock.

-Then, I hooked up my chains and everything else and started to drive.
-Fortunately, I only made it three or four feet before I suddenly recognized my error since I felt some odd bouncing on the trailer and fixed it.
+Then I hooked up my chains and everything else and started driving.
+Fortunately, I only made it three or four feet before I recognized my error after feeling some odd bouncing on the trailer.

 Lesson Learned: To ensure the ball is locked in place, lower it down and then raise the jack again to make sure it picks up the back of the truck.
 That’s the only way to be certain it’s locked and properly seated.

-Goes without saying, but if you’re going to die in your RV, it’s probably going to be because of this one.
-Pull over when you’re even slightly drowsy!
-Fortunately I never fell asleep while driving my RV this year, but I certainly saw lots of wrecks and I’d bet that a significant number of major freeway wrecks are from falling asleep.
+If you’re going to die in your RV, it’s probably going to be because of this one.
+I never fell asleep while driving my RV this year, but I certainly saw lots of wrecks.
+I’d bet that a significant number of major freeway wrecks are from falling asleep.

 This is one reason why I am buying a Tesla.
 It drives itself!

-Put Down the Winch with a Stabilizer Jack Still Down
+Powering Down the Winch with Extended Stabilizer Jacks

-I have made this mistake twice now, but fortunately I caught myself before doing major damage to the jack.
-The jacks cannot hold the weight of an RV.
+I have made this mistake twice now.
+Fortunately I caught myself before doing major damage to the jack.
+Stabilizer jacks cannot hold the weight of an RV.
 They are for stabilization only.

-So if you power down the winch in the front to lower the RV onto the ball, then the stabilizer jack will almost certainly bend.
-It’s easy to put three down, get distracted, and forget the fourth stabilizer jack.
+If you power down the winch in the front to lower the RV onto the ball, then the stabilizer jacks will almost certainly bend.
+It’s also easy to put three down, get distracted, and forget the fourth stabilizer jack.

 Lesson learned: Do a full walk-around of the RV before powering the winch down.